maibennett/sta235/exampleSite/content/Project/PreliminaryReport/_index.md

 You must include at least one table and one plot (minimum) in your report, and no more than 5 figures + tables. <u>The report cannot exceed 2 pages of written text</u> (not counting tables and figures), using 11pt font and 1.15 spacing (min).

+Check out the [Useful R Code](https://sta235.netlify.app/usefulrcode/sta235h_useful_r_code) material posted on the course website, to see how you can make good tables.
+Remember that your tables and plots always need to convay the message you want, so pay special attention to the labels, variable names, units, etc.

 {{% notice grading %}}
 **Research question:** The question at hand tackles one of the areas covered in this class, it is presented in a clear way, and it is motivated appropriately.<br>
 **Data description:** Appropriate plots and tables showing the relevant data.<br>